deejaygraham/sketchnoting-for-developers/draft.md

 Cloud for something to google

 Over time you'll become more comfortable with these icons and fluent in drawing them.
-They become your "Visual Language" as sketchoting DSL if you will.
+They become your "Visual Language" as sketchoting DSL if you will, a programming language for your brain.
 They really are there to communicate with you personally so it's fine if they don't match someone else's personal "language" but used consistently the context will communicate with others.

 Anyone reading the abstract for this talk will have noticed I mentioned in it that sketchnoting was better than F#.
 This was mostly a troll for Richard Dalton who is giving a talk on F# somewhere else in the building at the moment.
 But it really is true.
-This hand-written DSL you are developing does not involve a keyboard - therefore it's "untyped" and it is really only required to parse or compile on a single machine - your brain. (works on my machine).
+This hand-written DSL you are developing does not involve a keyboard - therefore it's "untyped" and it is really only required to parse or compile on a single virtual machine - your brain. (works on my machine).

-use colour to draw attention to things - not everywhere

 # Embrace your mistakes